Telluride is considered one of Colorado’s best ski resorts and one of the best in the country—and for good reason.

 Telluride has a charming downtown and many great places to eat and celebrate.
 Here are a few highlights.

-Gorrono Ranch: We love on-mountain dining options, and Gorrono Ranch is located in Mountain Village, on the Misty Maiden Ski Run off chair four.
-This is casual dining served on picnic tables, cafeteria style.
-But the burgers and salads will refuel you quickly so you can keep skiing.
-Grab a spot on the desk by the fire pit and listen to live music while you dine — in full ski gear, if you want.
+- Gorrono Ranch: We love on-mountain dining options, and Gorrono Ranch delivers.
+Fuel up on burgers and salads at this cafeteria-style spot in Mountain Village, off the Misty Maiden Ski Run.
+On sunny days, grab a spot on the deck by the fire pit and listen to live music while you dine—in full ski gear, if you want.

-New Sheridan Bar: For some of Colorado's best apres ski sessions and nightlife, check out the lively New Sheridan’s Historic Bar in Telluride.
-It’s one of the oldest bars in the west and a lot of the decor shows that.
-Enjoy drink specials, listen to live music, play pool and warm up.
+- New Sheridan Bar: For some of Colorado's best apres ski sessions and nightlife, check out the lively New Sheridan’s Historic Bar in Telluride.
+It’s one of the oldest bars in the West and much of the decor nods to that legacy.
+Enjoy drink specials, listen to live music, play pool, and warm up.
 If the weather’s nice, this bar offers panoramic rooftop seating.

-Allred's Restaurant: Dine more than 10,000 feet above sea level on the top of the gondola overlooking Telluride.
-Allred's serves up spectacular views, plus an award-winning wine list, hand-crafted cocktails and fine contemporary American dining.
-Menu items include lobster bisque soup, wagyu beef carpaccio and a Colorado rack of lamb served with carrot puree, confit-rosemary marble potatoes, almond emulsion and jus.
-It's located in Mountain Village.
-Allred's is considered Telluride's flagship restaurant.
-It's a must-visit when in town.
+- Allred's Restaurant: If you only splurge on one fancy dinner in Telluride, make it Allred's.
+Dine more than 10,000 feet above sea level on the top of the gondola overlooking Telluride.
+Allred's serves up spectacular views, plus an award-winning wine list, hand-crafted cocktails, and fine contemporary American dining.
+Menu items include lobster bisque soup, wagyu beef carpaccio, and a Colorado rack of lamb served with carrot puree, confit-rosemary marble potatoes, almond emulsion, and jus.

-Cosmopolitan: Come here for great American food, for sushi or for cocktails.
-The bar here serves various wines on tap, which allows a nice selection of wine by the glass (and always something new to try).
-Cosmopolitan serves 100 percent Japanese wagyu beef, which has a high fat content that just melts in your mouth.
+- Cosmopolitan: Come here for hearty chops and seafood; classic cocktails; and fresh sushi and sashimi.
+Cosmopolitan serves 100 percent Japanese wagyu beef, which has a high-fat content that just melts in your mouth.
 The restaurant carries wagyu beef from two different area ranches.
 A highlight is the 18-ounce 7X Wagyu (that's the ranch's name) New York strip, big enough to share.
-It's served with mashed potatoes, mushrooms, Brussels sprouts and a red wine jus.
-Check out Cosmopolitan over New Year's Eve for a fun party, too.
+It's served with mashed potatoes, mushrooms, Brussels sprouts, and a red wine jus.

 Rentals and Gear